-- To understand the fundamental knowledge of the concepts of probability and have knowledge of standard distributions which can describe real life phenomenon. - To understand the basic concepts of one and two dimensional random variables and apply in engineering applications. - To apply the concept of testing of hypothesis for small and large samples in real life problems. - To apply the basic concepts of classifications of design of experiments in the field of agriculture and statistical quality control. - To have the notion of sampling distributions and statistical techniques used in engineering and management problems. - To make the student acquire sound knowledge of techniques in quality control that model engineering problems.
+- Explain the basic concepts of one- and two-dimensional random variables and their applications in engineering. - Apply the concept of testing of hypothesis for small and large samples in real life problems. - Apply the basic concepts of classifications of design of experiments in the field of agriculture and statistical quality control. - Discuss the notion of sampling distributions and statistical techniques used in engineering and management problems. - Discuss about the techniques in quality control that model engineering problems.